ReapredatoR/CodeAlpha_Data_Exploration/final_report.md

 1. **Data Loading and Exploration:**

-   - Successfully loaded the dataset from `Data/amazon.csv`.
+   - Successfully loaded the dataset from `amazon.csv`.
    - Conducted initial data exploration to comprehend its structure.

 2. **Data Cleaning and Transformation:**